 Then there's Nektar Therapeutics

 The big picture

-Demand for new medical treatments isn't going away anytime soon.
+Demand for new drugs and medical treatments isn't going away any time soon.
 A well-chosen ETF can grant you instant diversification across any industry or group of companies -- and make investing in and profiting from it that much easier.

-Longtime Fool contributor Selena Maranjian holds no position in any company mentioned.
+Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter here, holds no position in any company mentioned.
 Click here to see her holdings and a short bio.
-The Motley Fool owns shares of Abbott Labs.
-Motley Fool newsletter services have recommended buying shares of Abbott Labs.
+Motley Fool newsletter services have recommended buying shares of Vertex Pharmaceuticals.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.